azmaveth/taskspec/README.md

 - Outputs to stdout or file
 - Split phases into individual files for easier management
 - Filename generation based on intelligent task summarization
+- Clean test output organization to avoid cluttering the project directory
 - Configurable via CLI arguments, environment variables, or .env file

 ## Installation